scrtlabs/rock-paper-secret-guide/README.md

 4. You can always open more terminals if you wish.

 ## Compile The Contract
-Before we try to understand the contract, let's save a bit of time by converting it to something we can upload to our local Secret Network - a .wasm file.
+Before we try to understand the contract, let's save a bit of time by compiling it to something we can upload to our local Secret Network - a .wasm file.
 Run the following in the Terminal tab:
 ```bash
 make build
 # you can inspect the Makefile to see what it does